-As of January 2, 2024, the School is using the previously leased facilities on a month to month basis, as the original lease had not been extended as the School and City of Bogalusa were still negotiating.
+The original lease agreement expired as of July 31, 2023.
+As of November 12, 2024, the School was leasing the facilities on a month-to-month basis using the original monthly rate of \$1,500, as the original lease had not been extended as the School and City of Bogalusa were still negotiating.